kubernetes/website/docs/getting-started-guides/kubeadm.md

 You will install the following packages on all the machines:

-* `docker`: the container runtime, which Kubernetes depends on. v1.11.2 is recommended, but v1.10.3 and v1.12.1 are known to work as well.
+* `docker`: the container runtime, which Kubernetes depends on. v1.12 is recommended, but v1.10 and v1.12 are known to work as well.  v1.13 and 17.03 have not been tested and verified by the Kubernetes node team.
 * `kubelet`: the most core component of Kubernetes.
 It runs on all of the machines in your cluster and does things like starting pods and containers.
 * `kubectl`: the command to control the cluster once it's running.
 You will only